 As a result of the harsh penalties described above, there is little incentive for Delaware drivers to just plead guilty.
 This holds true for drivers from Pennsylvania who have previous DUI convictions, as well.
 It is critical to determine whether you can win the DWI / DUI charge.

-Contact Levow DWI Law to determine how to reduce the possibility of being found guilty of DWI and how to fight this charge.
-In the event that the charge is “refusal,” we’ve had success in helping clients retain their home state driving privileges.
+Contact Levow DWI Law, P.C. to determine how to reduce the possibility of being found guilty of DWI and how to fight this charge.
+In the event that the charge is “Refusal,” we’ve had success in helping clients retain their home state driving privileges.
 Please call us today for a free consultation.

 What About Other States?

 (Refer to the chart located at LevowDWILaw.com)